 In the last month of the summer of 1945, UsefulNotes/WorldWarII was in its endgame.
 With UsefulNotes/NaziGermany defeated, ImperialJapan stood alone.
 The half-million men of [[KatanasOfTheRisingSun the China Expeditionary Force]] had been cut off from all supply and its garrisons were left to rot on the vine, scouring the countryside for food and grain on an even greater scale than ever before even as [[ChiangKaiShek Generalissimo Chiang's]] [[NoMoreEmperors Guomindang]] moved to crush them one by one. [[note]] Despite the inefficiency, incompetence, and slowness that was endemic in the coalition-army the Generalissimo half-shared and half-bullied out of China's lesser warlords, with Japanese forces completely un-supplied and isolated Guomindang victory was inevitable. [[/note]] The 1.5 million men of the Kwantung (aka [[WhyMaoChangedHisName Guandong]]) Army were busy being routed by some two million elite armoured and mechanised units of the Soviet Union's Red Army, more than a million Kwantung Army troops having thrown down their weapons and surrendering en masse[[note]]This was not unprecedented.
 Nearly a tenth of the two hundred thousand men defending Okinawa surrendered, and more than half of the Ryukyu island chain's civilians survived the battle despite the best efforts of the IJA and IJN to get them to commit suicide or have them killed[[/note]], the Red Army hounding their panicked retreat onto the North China Plain around Beijing and down the Korean Peninsula. [[KatanasOfTheRisingSun The Imperial Navy having been totally annihilated the previous year]], save for the Tokubetsu Kogeki[[note]]''[[SuicideAttack Special Attack]]''[[/note]] Speedboat and Submarine units, even the Soviets ''tiny'' Far Eastern Flotilla was able to help the Red Army take Southern Sakhalin island.
 Given the Soviets' total air-supremacy, this left them in a position to make a supported landing on the northernmost 'Home Island' of Ezo/Hokkaido from the tiny and isolated IJA forces that had been assigned to defend it, and use this as a springboard to take Honshu [[note]] The distance between Ezo/Hokkaido and Honshu being about the same as the English Channel (at Calais).
-However, would've been an ongoing issue even if they'd managed to quickly secure good ports - albeit one partly compensated by the fact that the Japanese had virtually no (food) supplies whatsoever to spare for their own troops outside Kyushu and The Tokyo Plain.[[/note]].
-Or so the plan went; if given enough time the Soviets would have undoubtedly accomplished it, but even their stellar performances elsewhere in Sakhalin and the Kurils had demonstrated several problems they had in the sort of operation necessary for this, and it would likely have been a very hard slog.
+However, food (and to a lesser extent, ammunition) would've been an ongoing issue even if they'd managed to quickly secure good ports - albeit one partly compensated by the fact that the Japanese had virtually no (food) supplies whatsoever to spare for their own troops outside Kyushu and The Tokyo Plain.[[/note]].

 [[folder: ''Operation Downfall'']]